JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-namespace-pricingtier.png)

-10. The Resource Group eg. `TechDays42rg` is already filled in
+10. The Resource Group eg. `IoTWorkshop-rg` is already filled in
 11. Select `West Europe` for the location

     ![alt tag](img/azure-create-eventhub-namespace.png)